 Like all domestic ferrets, the angora ferret is carnivorous, which means that they need their owner to provide food that is high in protein with limited carbohydrates.
 Often, pet owners will give their angoras cat food that is rich in protein.
 If they eat prepared food, chicken and turkey are both healthy for their bodies.

-Even with the domestication of this breed, and their carnivorous diet, the angora ferret could have many predators if they ever get outside.
-Larger carnivorous mammals like to chase and hunt them, so they may not be a good pet for a home with other animals.
+Even with the domestication of this breed and their carnivorous diet, the angora ferret could have many predators if they ever get outside.
+Larger carnivorous mammals like to chase and hunt them, so they may not be good pets for a home with other animals.
 Their own diet is equally carnivorous, but there’s little need for them to hunt with their owners around because everything is provided for them.

 What Eats Angora Ferrets?